microhq/place-srv/README.md

 # Place Server

 Place server is a way of storing and retrieving places.
+It's backed by elasticsearch.

 The place server also implements the Google Maps Place search API.